-Course Name/#: Physics - 606 Grade Level: 11/12 Course Status: Elective Course Level: Regents Credit: 1 Multiplier: 1.00 Course Requirements: 30 hrs lab activity - the purchase of a review book from the school bookstore.

-Prerequisite: Satisfactory completion of Algebra II or Geometry and Regents Chemistry with an average of 85% or better (including regents exams) plus teacher recommendation.
+Course Name/#:Physics - 606Grade Level:11/12Course Status:ElectiveCourse Level:RegentsCredit:1Multiplier:1.00 or better (including regents exams) plus teacher recommendation.
 Final approval for all courses will be determined by the Science Department

+Course Requirements: 30 hrs lab activity - the purchase of a review book from the school bookstore.

+Prerequisite: Satisfactory completion of Algebra II or Geometry and Regents Chemistry with an average of 85%